Pool Design with Efficiency in Mind

 Well we made it thru another great summer and swimming season.
-To many the season may not feel over and its hard to blame them when on this September day is 102 degrees down here in in South Texas.
+To many the season may not feel over and it’s hard to blame them when on this September day is 102 degrees down here in South Texas.
 But school has started and that usually signals the slow down in the pool world.
 Most folks at this time begin looking forward to a little cool down and the Holidays that lie ahead.

-Its the point of looking ahead that I wanted to touch on.
+It’s the point of looking ahead that I wanted to touch on.
 The changes in technology are coming faster in the swimming pool industry.
-Many of these changes not only apply to very unique designs and changes in the way a pool is built but technology is also bringing many cost saving concepts to the operation and maintenance of a pool.
-Whether you are currently a satisfied pool owner, a pool owner considering a remodel or a just considerating the purchase of a pool, here are some thoughts to consider that can save you money in the operation and ownership of your pool.
+Many of these changes not only apply to unique designs and changes in the way a pool is built but technology is also bringing many cost saving concepts to the operation and maintenance of a pool.
+Whether you are currently a satisfied pool owner, a pool owner considering the remodel or a just considerating the purchase of a pool, here are some thoughts to consider that can save you money in the operation and ownership of your pool.

 - Flow rates (gallons per minute) – acquiring true efficiency starts with knowing the flow rates of every feature your existing or new pool has.
 All future design is based on this knowledge.
 Most pool owners have no clue what their flow rates are and sadly, far too many pool builders have no clue either.
-Pick your pool builder or remodel company carefully or if you have and existing pool, have a analysis done by a pool professional.
+Pick your pool builder or remodel company carefully or if you have and existing pool, have an analysis done by a pool professional.

 - Pressure (feet of head) – this is the next step is designing efficiency.
 Once you know your flow rates and pressures required, friction losses can be analyzed and this will determine the pipe sizing required.
 Hamlin Pools uses 5 feet per second on the vacuum side in our designs which is far more strict than industry standards.
 We certainly consider industry standards but in our opinion we want to build a better pool than just a standard pool.
 Once a pool is installed in a back yard and the landscaping, sprinklers and those backyard kitchens are installed, they are not well suited for just “trading in” and getting a new one.